 2. The Pantry

 The Sunday Times once dubbed The Pantry‘s Eggs Benedict a “reason alone to come to Edinburgh”, so you know we’re dealing with a winner here.
-Opened in 2012, this café with outdoor seating is among the best brunch spots in Stockbridge, with a menu that’s easily customisable for vegan, vegetarian, gluten-intolerant eaters and children.
+Opened in 2012, this café with outdoor seating is among the best brunch spots in Stockbridge, with a menu that’s easily customisable for vegan, vegetarian, and gluten-intolerant eaters and children.

 You can find options ranging from various eggs, sandwiches, and waffles to dishes with quirky names.
 For instance, ‘Sunshine on Stockbridge’ is an irresistible spicy mix of roasted sweet potato, smoked paprika tomato, grilled courgette, smashed avocado, sriracha and free-range poached eggs.